 One thing to keep in mind is dog bites are often not reported to Animal Services or the police.
 Since Texas is a “one-bite” rule state, you may need to contact neighbors, check with mail carriers or other delivery services to see if the dog has previously been aggressive.
 You may contact them yourself or work with a dog attack attorney.

-Dog Attack Attorney in Arlington TX Serving Dallas-Fort Worth
+Dog Attack Attorney in Arlington TX & Columbia SC

 Even if this is the first time a dog has attacked or bitten another person, you can still collect from the owner’s insurance company.
 Most homeowner policies cover this type of incident under general liability policies.
 However, in order to collect you may need a dog attack attorney to represent you.
-Oftentimes, insurance companies will try to place the blame for the attack on the victim; at Branch & Dhillon, P.C. we’ve spent years helping victims of dog bites in the Dallas/Fort Worth area.
+Oftentimes, insurance companies will try to place the blame for the attack on the victim; at Branch & Dhillon, P.C. we’ve spent years helping victims of dog bites in the Dallas/Fort Worth area and Columbia, South Carolina.

 If you or your child has been attacked or bitten by a dog once you’ve sought medical attention, consider contacting Branch & Dhillon, P.C.
 We’ll fight hard to make sure the insurance company pays all of the medical bills including plastic surgery to repair scars, any medical treatment that may be required for infection and any time lost from work due to your injuries.
 Remember, if we are not successful in getting compensation on your behalf, you owe us nothing.